vangware/types/README.md

 yarn add @vangware/types
 ```

-And then you can import it on your code:
+And then, you can import it into your code:

 ```typescript
 import type { Unary } from "@vangware/types";